KGA is located at 1355 Redondo Avenue, Suite 9 / Long Beach, CA 90804

 Telephone: (562) 986-9415 / Fax: (562) 986-9416 / email@example.com

-Sophya Chum, born and raised in Long Beach is a founding member of Khmer Girls in Action.
+Sophya Chum is a 2nd generation Cambodian American.
+Raised in Long Beach and is a founding member of Khmer Girls in Action.
 She brings over 15 years of experience working with Southeast Asian youth, refugees and low-income communities of color.
 Sophya was a youth organizer in the Sexual Harassment and Anti-deportation Campaigns which focused on reproductive justice and immigrant and refugee rights.
 As a staff member of KGA she has worked on campaigns for educational and health justice and has coordinated numerous GOTV efforts in Long Beach, particularly around young women’s reproductive health access.
 Sophya has developed and guided youth members in their transition into interns, staff and leaders for the organization.
 In 2005, she was selected by the National Women’s Health Network as one of the 30 women who have made a difference in the women’s health movement.
+In 2013, she received the young women leadership “30 under 30” award by Assembly Member Bonnie Lowenthal.
 Working directly with working class, Southeast Asian high school youth in Long Beach, Sophya helps KGA’s members foster positive self-images, feminist principles, health, well-being, and sisterhood.
 Sophya believes in empowering communities to lead and fight for social justice through community organizing work.
-She is a mommy of two and loves to sing and dance with her kids.
+She is a mommy of two and loves to sing and dance with her kids

 Nupur is a second generation Oriya-American from Cerritos, CA. Despite spending most of her childhood distracting students in her mother’s classical Indian dance classroom, she officially began working with youth during her sophomore year of high school through local after school programs.
 Nupur is a graduate of UC Berkeley and has continued serving as a youth advocate through various groups in California, NYC, and abroad.
 Nupur believes in the care and healing of youth of color through listening, storytelling, and youth-led activism.
 She is eager to find ways to combine art, social justice, and community care.